pmcharrison/psynet-mirror/docs/tutorials/creating_a_new_experiment.rst

 You should be able to run ``psynet --version`` in this terminal to confirm that you have successfully installed PsyNet.
 You should then be able to run ``psynet debug local`` to launch a local version of your experiment.

+If you decide at some point you want to make a fresh virtual environment for a pre-existing project, you can do this by clicking on the Interpreter button in the bottom right corner of your screen (which might currently say something like ``Python 3.xx (<your-project-name>)``), click ``Add New Interpreter``, then click ``Add Local Interpreter``.
+Select the ``virtualenv`` option, then press OK.
+This will create the new environment, but it won't install any dependencies.
+To install the dependencies, you should open a new terminal, verify you are in the correct virtual environment (by confirming that you see ``(<your-project-name)`` prefixed to the terminal prompt) then run ``pip install -r constraints.txt``.